mikkelrom/mikkelrom.com/src/posts/the-benefits-of-component-libraries-and-when-not-to-use-one.md

 ### #10 OS independence

 Being able to run just the frontend-part of a project which doesn't care if it's running on Linux, Windows or Mac, is actually really nice.
 IMO it's more inclusive and effective that way, not forcing frontend developers onto an Operating System in which they might be less productive or feel less comfortable with.
-It can be frustrating having to switch between different OS's and re-learn keyboard shortcuts etc.
+It can be frustrating having to switch between different OS's and re-learn keyboard shortcuts.

 ### #11 No dependency on backend

 Sometimes it's not possible for frontend and backend to work on the product at the same time, due to other projects or maybe because of planning, or maybe the team prefers to do backend-work and frontend-work in a certain order.
 With a component library the frontend is separated from the backend and the business logic.
 So the frontend-people can actually start working on UI components before the backend-work have even begun.

 Just to be clear: I'm not advocating for frontend-silos and backend-silos here, I'm just saying it's nice to be able to work without depending on each other from the beginning.
-That said, frontend-people and backend-people should always have a very close dialog all the way through a project and agree on things like how the data should look, API endpoints etc.
+That said, frontend-people and backend-people should always have a very close dialog all the way through a project and agree on things like how the data should look and what API endpoints are needed and so on.

 ## Which component library should I use?